kentlizardo/kentlizardo.github.io/blog/_posts/2025-04-26-rasterization-algo.md

 ## Greedy Query on ClutchMeshData

 First, we filter the mesh data into edges and faces that are within reach.
-This is determined with a greedy-algorithm based on an origin distance.
-In the future, we could also optimize this even more by using AABB's for broad phase analysis since for the game this is for involves a large and sparse 3d environment.
+This is determined with a greedy algorithm based on distance checking from an origin.
+In the future, we could also optimize this even more by using AABB's for broad phase analysis since the game this is for involves a large and sparse 3d environment.

 {% include embed/video.html src='https://ik.imagekit.io/uwzmgirgsx/2025-04-26-rasterization-algo/01_intro.webm' types='webm' %}
 _Showcasing the greedy query with respect to collision shape scaling, distance, and more_